-- At the conclusion of the hearing, the Presiding Officer will gather all the material evidence, investigative reports, notes, and other records of the investigation and hearing and place them in a file in the OSACSAI.
-VUSN Honor Council's electronic file. - If the accused student is found guilty, written notice of the decision is sent to the following parties: (a) the accused student, (b) the accuser, (c) the Senior Associate Dean for Academic programs, (d) staff in the Office of University Registrar, (e) the Office of Student Accountability, Community Standards, and Academic Integrity, and (f) other relevant University personnel.
-A copy of the notice must also be kept in the electronic files of the Honor Council. - Following a hearing, the Recording Secretary or another member of the hearing panel will prepare a summary of the proceedings and place it in the Honor Council files. - The accused student may file an appeal from a decision with the Appellate Review Board but must do so within ten days of the date the student is formally notified of the panel's decision.
-Refer to the Appeals Process section for details. - The Honor Council adviser maintains records of Honor Council proceedings and investigations in accordance with the University's document retention policy.
+- At the conclusion of the hearing, the presiding officer will gather all the material evidence, investigative reports, notes, and other records of the investigation and hearing and place them in the VUSN Honor Council's electronic file. - If the accused student is found guilty, written notice of the decision is sent to the following parties: (a) the accused student, (b) the accuser if they are a faculty member or administrator, (c) the Dean of the School of Nursing, (d) the Senior Associate Dean for Academic programs, (e) staff in the Office of University Registrar, (f) Director of Student Accountability, Community Standards and Academic Integrity, and (g) other relevant University personnel.
+A copy of the notice must also be kept in the electronic files of the Honor Council. - Following a hearing, the recording secretary or another member of the hearing panel will prepare a summary of the proceedings and place it in the Honor Council files. - The accused student may file an appeal from a decision with the Appellate Review Board but must do so within ten days of the date the student is formally notified of the panel's decision.
+Refer to the Appeals Process section for details.

+• The Honor Council adviser maintains records of Honor Council proceedings and investigations in accordance with the University's document retention policy.
 Records of convictions and penalties will not be released outside the University absent a written release from the convicted student or unless otherwise required by law in accordance with the Family Education Rights and Privacy Act (FERPA).
 However, students should be aware that they may be required to sign such a waiver when applying to graduate or professional schools or in the course of any employment or governmental background check.